TSummersLab/Risk_Bounded_Nonlinear_Robot_Motion_Planning/README.md

 1. Once the all trials are completed, run the python file `monte_carlo_results_plotter.py` to plot the monte-carlo simulation results

 # Variations
-- Instead of Distributionally robust chance constraints, if you need to have a simple Gaussian Chance Constraints, then change
+- Instead of Distributionally robust chance constraints, if you would like to have a simple Gaussian Chance Constraints, then change
 ```self.DRFlag = False``` in line 852 in the file `DR_RRTStar_Planner.py`
 - Choose your own state estimator UKF or EKF by commenting and uncommenting the corresponding estimator in lines 26-27 of file `State_Estimator.py`